VadimKukuzia/ahp-data-analysis/notebooks/README.md

 - Individually for each scenario and factor type
 - Aggregated by factor type across all scenarios for convenience

-These visualizations facilitate both expert-driven manual analysis and algorithmic machine-assisted analysis.
+These visualizations compare both expert-driven manual analysis and algorithmic machine-assisted analysis.

 ## **Results**